Lightning-AI/pytorch-lightning/docs/source-pytorch/common/trainer.rst

 If you want to stop a training run early, you can press "Ctrl + C" on your keyboard.
 The trainer will catch the ``KeyboardInterrupt`` and attempt a graceful shutdown.
 The trainer object will also set an attribute ``interrupted`` to ``True`` in such cases.
-If you have a callback which shuts down compute resources, for example, you can conditionally run the shutdown logic for only uninterrupted runs by overriding :meth:`lightning.pytorch.Callback.on_exception`.
+If you have a callback which shuts down compute resources, for example, you can conditionally run the shutdown logic for only uninterrupted runs by overriding :meth:`lightning_pytorch.Callback.on_exception`.

 ------------

 Validation
 ----------
-You can perform an evaluation epoch over the validation set, outside of the training loop, using :meth:`~lightning.pytorch.trainer.trainer.Trainer.validate`.
+You can perform an evaluation epoch over the validation set, outside of the training loop, using :meth:`~lightning_pytorch.trainer.trainer.Trainer.validate`.
 This might be useful if you want to collect new metrics from a model right at its initialization or after it has already been trained.